rickosborne/skyline/story/connection/160-artemis.md

 > I'm sorry, but that information is still controlled by a limiting directive.

-If asked what the focus is for this facility:
+If asked what the goal is for this facility:

 > You might guess from the cave above: THETA-CP19 is dedicated to managing the bat population in the area.
 > To date, this facility has managed more than fifty million free-tailed bats, and much of the ecosystem to support them.